Venue

 Already in 1991 the first World Cup took place in Innsbruck, however only in the Lead discipline.
 After some years of waiting and other organizational challenges, the market place in Innsbruck with its breathtaking mountain scenery in the background became the venue for the spectacular Boulder World Cups from 2012 to 2014.
 In 2016 the Boulder World Cup took place in Innsbruck's Olympic Center for the first time, due to the ever growing number of spectators.

 After the Austrian Climbing Federation was busy organizing the Youth Climbing World Championships in 2017 and the Climbing World Championships in 2018, the World Cup format finally came back to Innsbruck in 2021.
 In 2022, there were two major international climbing events at the Kletterzentrum Innsbruck.
 The Innsbruck 2022 FISU World University Championship Sport Climbing and the IFSC Climbing World Cup.
-After another World Cup in 2023, the format will return in spring 2024.
+After World Cups in 2023 and 2024 the format will also return in June 2025 and marke the fifth consequetive year of World Cup Climbing in Innsbruck.